lpapailiou/neuralnetwork/README.md

     combo 4: [0.07157249157075309]          // close to 0

 ### Genetic algorithm implementation
-The package `nngenetic` offers a convenient base for implementing the genetic algorithm easily.
+The package `genetic` offers a convenient base for implementing the genetic algorithm easily.
 There are two implementations to be taken care of:
 - `GeneticAlgorithmObject`: may be extended from the abstract class `GeneticAlgorithmObject` or implemented from the interface `IGeneticAlgorithmObject`.
 It will hold a NeuralNetwork instance, feed its input nodes and react